 Dustin is the full-time ECO Program Manager.
 He is the primary point of contact for our program.
-He is an AmeriCorps alum (EnergyCorps), and has experience managing sustainable agriculture, energy efficiency and solar energy programs in New York and Vermont and has a proven track record of cultivating successful partnerships through community collaboration.
-He is the lead on the development of ECO's annual community partner (host site) and member rosters as well as providing member support through activities such as organizing ECO's training and events calendar, building out ECO's development and marketing strategy for the upcoming grant cycle and ensuring that the program is administered in compliance with our grantor's requirements.
+He is an AmeriCorps alum (EnergyCorps), has experience managing sustainable agriculture, energy efficiency and solar energy projects in New York and Vermont and finds joy in community collaboration.
+He is the lead on the development of ECO's partner (host site) relationships; conducting outreach and support, as well as providing member support through regular communication, organizing ECO's training and events calendar, building out ECO's development and marketing strategy for the upcoming grant cycle and ensuring that the program is administered in compliance with our grantor's requirements.
+Dustin is your primary contact for member and supervisor support, time reporting and ECO's long-term planning.

-Rebecca Williams (she/they) | 802-461-8015 | rebecca.williams@vermont.gov
+Rebecca Williams (they/them) | 802-461-8015 | rebecca.williams@vermont.gov